Crystalline representations and Wach modules in the relative case II: Relative Wach modules

-\begin{rem} By the definition of finite $\pqheight$ representations, Lemma \ref{lem:wach_unique_relative} and the fully faithful functor in \eqref{eq:wach_reps_relative} it follows that the data of a finite height representation is equivalent to the data of a Wach module. \end{rem}
+\begin{rem} By the definition of finite $\pqheight$ representations, Lemma \ref{lem:wach_unique_relative} and the fully faithful functor in \eqref{eq:wach_reps_relative} it follows that the data of a finite $\pqheight$ representation of $G_R$ is equivalent to the data of a Wach module.
+Subsequently, in Theorem \ref{thm:crys_fh_relative}, we will show that the data of an integral Wach module is equivalent to the data of a $G_R\textrm{-stable}$ $\ZZ_p\textrm{-lattice}$ inside a crystalline representation of $G_R$.
+Thus, our notion of finite $\pqheight$ is equivalent to the notion of crystallinity for a $\ZZ_p\textrm{-representation}$ (resp.\ $\padic$ representation) of $G_R$. \end{rem}